THIRU-1074/custom-Http-Server/README.md

 ```
 ### Try your Stuff

-- Remove the Attendance.java and create your own app.
+- Remove the Attendance.java and NotificationServer.java ( A webhook Service App), then create your own app.
 - The app could be split into multiple files with logically partitioned APIs
 - Make sure to call all the (your_apps).java in our Main.java.